g-x-w/semantic_change_ID/README.md

 Contribution and push access will be granted to Professor Yang Xu and John Xu of the CLL.

-## Current stage:
+## Dataset:
-Currently looking at using a dataset of primary sources to track frequency of target words across different sources and timeframes during the SARS-CoV-2 pandemic.
+Looking at using a dataset of primary sources to track frequency of target words across different sources and timeframes during the SARS-CoV-2 pandemic.
 The dataset is available from:

 https://blog.aylien.com/free-coronavirus-news-dataset/